didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 ### Daemon logs and request identifiers

-All logs ends up in the [systemd journal](https://www.freedesktop.org/software/systemd/man/journalctl.html).
-By default, it will only prints warnings and such.
+All logs end up in the [systemd journal](https://www.freedesktop.org/software/systemd/man/journalctl.html).
+By default, it will only print warnings and more important messages.
 You can change the daemon loglevel for the current requests with `zsysctl service loglevel` subcommand.
-Note that for now, it’s not persistent and reset once the daemon stop.
+Note that for now, it’s not persistent and reset once the daemon stops.

 The default will only print warnings or errors: